tippingpointuk/climatereparations/index.md

 - text: |-
     # Partners

     This day of action is supported by a number of UK groups.
-We are working closely with allied networks all around the world.

     {% include partner-list.html background='light' %}
   buttons: